I Forgot That You Existed: Production and composition

 "I Forgot That You Existed" was the first track written for Lover, picked as the opening track to complete "the cycle of grieving" explored in Swift's previous album, Reputation (2017), and signify a state of indifference after the end of any cycle that involves negative emotions.
 She wrote and produced the track with Louis Bell and Frank Dukes, motivated by their work with Camila Cabello; she wanted the production to be as simple as the feeling of indifference itself.
 Bell recorded "I Forgot That You Existed" at Electric Feel Studios in Los Angeles, assisted by Grant Strumwasser.
 It was mixed by Serban Ghenea at Mixstar Studios in Virginia Beach, Virginia; mastered by Randy Merrill at Sterling Sound Studios in New York; programmed by Bell and Dukes; and engineered for mix by John Hanes.
 Musicians who played instruments for the track include Bell (keyboards), Serafin Aguilar (trumpet), David Urquidi (saxophone), and Steve Hughes (trombone); Joe Harrison and Dukes played guitar.

 "I Forgot That You Existed" is 2 minutes and 50 seconds long.
-Music journalists identified it as a bubblegum pop, R&B, electropop and post-tropical house song with Auto-Tuned vocal performance.
+Music journalists identified it as a bubblegum pop, R&B, electropop and tropical house song with auto-tuned vocal performance.
 It features a bouncy and minimalist production consisting of light, syncopated high-pitched piano chords, "rumbling" bass, and finger snaps that accentuate the second and fourth beat of each bar to form a pop rap feel.
 The song incorporates themes of overcoming the past and finding peace, serving as a transition from the dark themes of Reputation.
 It explores the idea of creating enough distance from difficult times so they gradually fade from memory.
 The lyrics feature a reference to Reputation ("I forgot that you got out some popcorn as soon as my rep starting going down, down, down") and Drake's 2018 single "In My Feelings" ("In my feelings more than Drake").
 Swift employs spoken word deliveries and performs a sinister laugh in the final chorus.